stefanthr/stefan-hristov-employees/README.md

 - EmpID: The ID of the employee (.
 - ProjectID: The ID of the project (integer).
 - DateFrom: The start date of the project (yyyy-mm-dd).
 - DateTo: The end date of the project (yyyy-mm-dd).
 This field can be left blank, in which case it will default to today's date.

 ## Using the Application

 Once the application is running, you can upload a file by clicking on the "Upload File" button on the home page.
 Select the CSV file that you want to upload, and click "Submit".
 The application will then process the file and display the results on the same page.

+## TODO

+- Extensive tests
+- Security configuration